krapko96/self-driving-car-engineer-nanodegree/CV-DL-and-sensor-fusion/p1-lanefinding/README.md

 ![image4]
 - compute hough line detection to sort the image for lines based on intersections a user specificied intersection of points.
 User also inputs min line length and space between points to optimize line detection.
 The results from the 6 test images are shown below:
 ![image5]
+![image6]

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+One potential shortcoming would be what happens when there is a dashed line very close to the camera.
+Due to perspective, this line appears to have a slope that is much closer to parallel than is actually correct focing the lane line to project into the middile of the road.
+This is evidenced by the lane line behavior below:

 ### 3. Suggest possible improvements to your pipeline